 • skim the Tip of the Day dialog which shows up when you open your IDE or click on Help | Tip of the Day

 Before reading further, let me emphasize that to turn this into the ultimate experience, you have to engage with the way JetBrains IDEs work.
-This means that you have to refer to the shortcut keymap and this guide for some days until you are comfortable with the main features.
-Everything in the IDE is organized in a way that you, generally speaking, won’t need your mouse from the moment you have opened your IDE.
+This means that you have to refer to the shortcut keymap and this guide for some days until you’re comfortable with the main features.
+Everything in the IDE is organized in a way that you, generally speaking, won’t need your mouse from the moment you’ve opened your IDE.
 Therefore, the first thing I want you to do is to click on Help in the menu bar and print the Default Keymap Reference.
 The short-cuts are similar on all systems, although on Mac OS X there are a few differences.
 The biggest one is that the Cmd key is used when the other systems use Ctrl.
 For the guide here, I will use the shortcuts for Linux and Windows which use Ctrl.

 The Key Promoter X is a small plugin that helps you to discover and learn shortcuts of JetBrains IDEs quickly by providing information boxes whenever you click a button that has a keyboard shortcut.